mosip/mosip-automation-tests/README.md

 # Automation Tests

 ## Overview
 This repo contains test framework for end2end testing of MOSIP functionality.
-The following functionality is covered:
+The following functionality is covered
 1. Registration
 1. Pre-registration + registration
 1. Authentication